Meredith Marakovits: 2010 to 2012

 Marakovits left her gig at Service Electric to join ESPN 1050 in 2010, where she covered the New York Mets and New York Yankees.
 In April 2011, she switched from ESPN 1050 to WFAN-AM 660, serving as a radio voice on one of the nation's "pre-eminent sports-talk radio stations."
 Marakovits did overnight updates and various reporting and fill-in stints, including on the "Boomer and Carton" morning show.

 Over this span, Marakovits continued working as an anchor for SNY, contributing to SNY programs The Wheelhouse, Daily News Live, and GEICO Sportsnite.
 During this time, Marakovits additionally served as the Philadelphia 76ers sideline reporter and as a contributor to Toyota Sportsnite for Comcast SportsNet Philadelphia.
 She was also a fill-in anchor at Comcast SportsNet New England.

-2012 to 2025
+YES Network (2012-present)

 In 2012, Marakovits succeeded Kim Jones as the New York Yankees clubhouse reporter for the YES Network.
 Because she was offered the job late in the baseball offseason, Marakovits began covering the Yankees while simultaneously wrapping up her contract with the 76ers.